‘We could be anywhere, and we would still be Robinson’

 Each day, students answered essential college questions, such as “What is college?” or “Who can go to college?”
 As part of the competition, teachers and other school personnel were encouraged to post pictures and videos of Elementary College Week Activities on Twitter and Facebook, using #HISDElem2College.
 Continue reading →

-HISD’s third annual Dream Summit, held Saturday at Hattie Mae White, drew nearly 500 students eager to collect resources and information about college applications and financial aid – about double the attendance over last year.
+HISD’s third annual Dream Summit, held Saturday at Hattie Mae White, drew more than 200 students eager to collect resources and information about college applications and financial aid – about double the attendance over last year.